BaiyangZhang/BaiyangZhang.github.io/_drafts/2024-03-25-Perturbative-Spontaneous-Symmetry Breaking.md

 In the following we will need to make use of quantum effective action $\Gamma[\varphi]$, for details on this topic see my other note [here](https://www.mathlimbo.net/blog/2024/Coleman-Weinberg-Potential/).

+As explained by Coleman,

+>...(using perturbation theory), but with the effective action $\Gamma[\overline{\phi}]$ substituted for the classical action $S[\phi]$.
+Instead of trying to find minima by finding the stationary points of the classical action, I **find ground states by looking at the stationary points of the effective action**; instead of finding effective coupling constants and masses by expanding about the minima of the classical action, I **find 1PI Green’s functions by expanding about the minima of the effective action**.
+It’s exactly the same game in the quantum and classical theories.

+Sometimes Coleman talks about classical vev of $\phi$ and quantum vev of $\phi$.
+By his definition, the classical vev of $\phi$, i.e. $\left\langle \phi \right\rangle$ classical, usually denoted as just $\left\langle \phi \right\rangle$, is the vev of $\phi$ without loop corrections, the quantum one, usually denoted as $\overline{\phi}$, is that with loop corrections.
+In any cases, $\left\langle \phi \right\rangle$ is supposedly a constant in spacetime.
+This means that both classical and quantum vacuum preserves the translational symmetry.

+In solitonic quantum field theory we constantly deal with ground states that are not translations symmetric.
+Regarding the possibility of SSB of spontaneous translational symmetry breaking, Coleman comment

+>There’s no reason why translation invariance should not be spontaneously broken in a theory that describes the real world.
+It occurs in statistical mechanics, for example, where the phenomenon is called `crystallization`.
+There, *instead of changing the square of the mass to cause the manifest symmetry to break spontaneously, one changes the temperature*.
+Let’s take a typical material such as iron, and imagine an iron universe, spatially infinite.
+If the temperature is above a certain point, the ground state (in the sense of statistical mechanics) is spatially homogeneous; it’s iron vapor.
+We lower the temperature below the freezing point of iron, and the ground state becomes an infinite iron crystal, which does not have spatial homogeneity.
+If we now consider the rotation of a crystal somewhere in the frozen iron, how it rotates depends on its position relative to a central lattice point.
+That’s an example of spontaneous symmetry breakdown of translational invariance.

+Note that **spontaneous symmetry breaking does not affect the renormalization**, SSB is essentially a shift of field, has nothing to do with regularization and renormalization.
+A SSB model has exactly the same counter terms as the original one.
+Thus we could renormalize first and shift the field later.
+This is useful in $\phi^{4}$ model with spontaneous symmetry breaking, since the original theory has no $\phi^{3}$ terms but the symmetry broken theory has, so naturally one could ask, do we need a counter term for $\phi^{3}$ interaction, like Mark Srednicki did in his textbook?
+The answer is no since such a counter term is not needed in the original theory.
+Then what about the divergence introduced by $\phi^{3}$ theory?
+Well, if we had done everything correctly, it should be taken care of by itself, by some destined cancellation.
+Like Coleman said,

+>After we do the shift, of course, a $\phi^{3}$ interaction will appear in the effective action, but we still don’t need a $\phi^{3}$ counterterm, because we’ve already gotten rid of all infinities in computing $\Gamma$ before we’ve made the shift.
+The shift is a purely algebraic operation without a single integration over internal momenta, and therefore cannot possibly introduce new ultraviolet infinities.